What Retirees Need To Do in a Bear Market

-It’s easy to ride the highs and lows of the stock market when you’re still working.
-After all, the advice for what to do with your 401k in a down market is pretty standard: wait it out.
-The average bear market — usually defined as a dip of 20 percent or more — lasts for 13 months and bounces back in about 22.
-If you’re in your 40s or 50s, the best move is to take a deep breath, maybe brew some herbal tea and be patient.
+It’s easy to ride out stock market highs and lows when you’re still working.
+After all, the common advice for managing your 401(k) in a down market is standard: Just wait it out.
+The average bear market — usually defined as a dip in securities of 20% or more from recent highs — lasts 389 calendar days from peak to trough, and then takes another two years to return to all-time highs.
+If you’re in your 40s or 50s, the best move is to take a deep breath, brew some herbal tea and be patient.

 If You Are Close to Retirement

 If you’re still working but haven’t retired yet, the main method for preparing for a bear market retirement is adjusting your asset allocation before stocks start to fall, namely, moving your money out of stocks and into bonds and cash.
 However, it’s not always easy to predict when a bear market is coming, and overtrading your portfolio can lead to even more catastrophic results.
 If you are still working, you have the two advantages of time and earnings on your side.
 First, you have time to ride out any downturns in the market and await a future recovery, and second, you are still earning and can invest in additional shares at lower prices if you do encounter a bear market.